d3x41/documentation-dev/md/tutorials/gns3-utilization.md

 If you need to use GNS3 with the GNS3 server installed and used directly on the localhost, the GNS3 server only accepts to write in the **/var/lib/gns3** directory, because the gns3-server package was built to automatically add all usable users on the system in the GNS3 group.
 You can create a GNS3 project in the **/var/lib/gns3** directory.

 The GNS3 daemon must be enabled for this use case.

+## GNS3 server configuration

+The configuration file for the GNS3 server can be found here: ```/var/lib/gns3/gns3_server.conf```.
+In this configuration file, you can set many settings like the TCP port or the IP address.